microsoft/language-server-protocol/_includes/messages/3.18/showMessageRequest.md

 #### <a href="#window_showMessageRequest" name="window_showMessageRequest" class="anchor">ShowMessage Request (:arrow_right_hook:)</a>

 The show message request is sent from a server to a client to ask the client to display a particular message in the user interface.
-In addition to the show message notification the request allows to pass actions and to wait for an answer from the client.
+In addition to the show message notification, the request allows to pass actions and to wait for an answer from the client.

 _Client Capability_:
 * property path (optional): `window.showMessage`